RAG, but Better: Graph RAG – 1

 Here’s how community summaries are structured:

-• Leaf-Level Communities: Detailed summaries include key nodes, edges, and covariates, ordered by importance and added to the LLM’s context window.
+Detailed summaries prioritize key nodes, edges, and covariates, arranging them by importance before integrating them into the LLM’s context window.

 6. Generating Responses (Community Summaries → Community Answers → Global Answer)

-When a query is provided, Graph RAG generates intermediate responses based on relevant community summaries.
-Each response is scored by the LLM for utility (0–100).
-The responses with the highest scores are then combined to form a final global answer.
+When a query is provided, Graph RAG generates intermediate responses using relevant community summaries.
+The LLM evaluates each response for utility (scored from 0 to 100).
+It then combines the highest-scoring responses to create a final global answer.

 Back into the Library